Two-Factor Authentication (2FA)

-Advantage #1: Reducing password fatigue from different user name and password combinations: That means that users do not need to remember and manage multiple passwords.
+Advantage #1: Reducing password fatigue from different user name and password combinations: This means that users do not need to remember and manage multiple passwords.
 It’s clear that users hate complex passwords; SSO reduces the number of complicated passwords they have to remember, so users have just one password to remember, and enterprise gains more control to enforce stringent requirements.
-The phrase to the IT helpdesk - “I need to reset my password” would stay in the past.
+The phrase to the IT helpdesk, "I need to reset my password,” would become a thing of the past.

-Advantage #3: Improved Security: When SSO is deployed properly, it could really lead to security improvement and then users are relieved of the multiple-password burden.
-SSO systems are often based on complex systems management applications which can centralise authentication on special servers.
+Advantage #3: Improved Security: When SSO is deployed properly, it can lead to security improvement and relieve users of the multiple-password burden.
+SSO systems are often based on complex systems management applications which can centralize authentication on special servers.
 This centralization requires more planning, tuning and auditing to prevent malicious access than single authentication systems do.
 Actually, SSO systems have more secure storage of authentication credentials and encryption keys.

 Advantage #4: Easier Accounts Management: SSO makes it easy to manage accounts in one go and gives clear visibility of what is available to whom.
 It provides a simple, clear interface for identity management and permissions across all integrated systems.
 It also allows you to set up roles to cover access rights across multiple systems and multiple user groups.